 All evaluations must be completed and submitted as directed.
 Failure to submit any of the end-of-course evaluations will result in a final course grade of an “incomplete.”
 The student will be unable to progress to the next practicum course until the grade of “incomplete” is resolved.

-The student will complete a self-evaluation of his/her practicum experiences using the provided form (required but no point value assigned).
+The student will complete a self-evaluation of his/her practicum experiences using the provided form.

 The student will complete an evaluation of the site and preceptor for his/her practicum experience using the form provided.
-This document must be shared with the preceptor (required but no point value assigned).
+This document must be shared with the preceptor.

 The preceptor will complete an evaluation of the student at the end of the practicum experience.
 The instructor will electronically send the evaluation to the preceptor via a secured server through Typhon.